251027-Java/P2-feedback.fm-deployed/.jenkins/README.md

 #### GitHub Secrets

 In order for Jenkins to retrieve our code or interact with GitHub, the server will send API requests to GitHub.
 GitHub has [limits](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#about-primary-rate-limits) for unauthenticated and authenticated users.
-Notably, unauthenticated requests are limited to only 60 requests per hour, which impact the running of our pipelines if we remain unauthenticated.
+Notably, unauthenticated requests are limited to only 60 requests per hour, which can impact the running of our pipelines if we remain unauthenticated.

 To obtain a higher limit, we can use [personal access tokens (PATs)](https://github.com/settings/personal-access-tokens) or [GitHub Apps](https://docs.github.com/en/apps) from GitHub.
-A guide on [creating and using GitHub Apps](https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc) with Jenkins has already been written by Jenkins themselves.
+A guide on [creating and using GitHub Apps with Jenkins](https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc) has already been written by Jenkins themselves.

 > [!NOTE]
 > If you're testing locally and don't have your Jenkins server accessible through the internet, you won't be able to supply a webhook URL in your GitHub App or repository webhook configuration.
 An alternative solution would be to use tunneling.
 See [Tunneling](#tunneling) for more information.

+With our initialization process, we use [JCasC](https://plugins.jenkins.io/configuration-as-code/) to provide these credentials to our Jenkins server on creation.
 For our secret configuration, we need the **App ID** and a private key.
 The **App ID** can be found on the **General** page of the App.
 Jenkins' guide goes over the private key process and provides a command to convert a GitHub key to a compatible key for Jenkins.
-That command exists in our `justfile` there's a command in the `justfile` that easily allows for your to handle that conversion.
+That command is provided in our `justfile` to easily handle that conversion.

 Usage: